ari-party/filebin.js/readme.md

 This package is currently being worked on, don't expect everything to work as planned.

+*I've currently stopped development on the module as there are no issues, nor suggestions.*

 __Note:__ Bugs as suggestions can be told in the [issues tab](https://github.com/HashedDev/filebin.js/issues).

 *We do not recommend uploading large files.*